 James Dorment, CFA

+Co-Head of Large Cap

+Fundamental Research,

-Co-Head of Large Cap Fundamental Research, Head of Value Equity
+Head of Value Equity

-David Zujkowski, CFA Head of Fundamental Analytics After a decade of lagging growth stocks, value investing is seeing a resurgence.
-But as traditional value metrics used for 100 years have struggled to remain relevant, we recognize that successful value investors must evolve with the changing market environment.
+David Zujkowski, CFA Head of Fundamental Analytics

+After a decade of lagging growth stocks, value investing is seeing a resurgence.
+But as traditional value metrics used for a century have struggled to remain relevant, we recognize that successful value investors must evolve with the changing market environment.
 It's time to reassess how to take advantage of this opportunity through a new lens.
-Introducing excess capital yield (ECY).